Jul 8, 2011 to Dec 23, 2011

 Practically the reason is that once we see a colorful piece of artwork the logical meaning is "fun & happy" but that picturesque is just a cover up and so that's when the "Psychological" genre clearly explains it.
 The bright colors was well-spot on with the anime.
 I always loved the transformation part of Himari.
 The splashing of colors, the angle shots and the well-detailed animation are all worth praising for.
 The opening and ending animations are both done beautifully.
 If I may, the Opening Animation or even the title screen of Mawaru in itself holds a lot of clues.
 They sure took their time planting these clues very well and hiding it from the viewers and with these colorful images it is a very bright idea that the director was hiding the "main" plot.

 One of the best soundtracks out there.
 I fell in love more with the OSTs rather than the Opening and Ending songs.
 What is so great about these OSTs is that the music is so perfect with the scene it was trying to match.
-My favorite OSTs would be "The Children of Fruit and Destiny" and "Unmei no Ko Tachi" -- listen to it and let the music feel you.
+My favorite OSTs would be "The Children of Fruit and Destiny" or "Unmei no Ko Tachi" -- listen to it and let the music feel you.
 I still cry to this OST and it still holds a deep meaning to me.

 Excellent character development.
 The characters made this anime possible.
 Let me remind you, this has a psychological genre so more likely you'll see a lot of out-of-the-box characters.
 The anime didn't just focus on the four main characters but also all those characters around them had a big role in the anime and what can be more realistic than that.
 Today, we live our lives thinking that the people around us are just individuals who will be nothing more than just strangers not knowing that these people can change our life or more likely our destiny and that's how Mawaru Penguindrum explains it so well.
 The beautiful way of how the director connects all these minor/major characters makes you ask at how much more can this anime get more realistic as it is.